lithnet/access-manager-docs/installation/installing-the-access-manager-agent/installing-the-access-manager-agent-windows.md

 ## Determine your authentication mode

-When using the AMS directory to store passwords, you must determine what authentication mode you are going to use.
+When using the AMS server to store passwords, you must determine what authentication mode you are going to use.

-Microsoft Entra-joined devices, can use their Entra certificate to automatically authenticate to the AMS server.
+Microsoft Entra-joined devices can use their Entra certificate to automatically authenticate to the AMS server.
 You'll need the Microsoft Entra tenant ID to configure Entra auth.

 Other devices must use a registration key, obtained from the AMS server to authenticate.
 These devices will create their own authentication certificate, and use the registration key a single time, to register their certificate with the server.
 Once this is successful, they will no longer need the registration key, and it will be deleted from the system.